sandy1618/LearnPython/docs/source/index.rst

 Welcome to Learn Python  !
 ================================================

-**LearnPython** is a Python tutorial for beginner.
+**LearnPython** is a Python tutorial for beginners.
 It consists of basic Python programming concepts, and cookbooks.
-A dive into different python libraries and their cookbooks recipes are also presented .
+A dive into different python libraries and their cookbook recipes are also presented.

 .. note::